ngujjar/Blog-website/README.md

 ## How to run?

 To run, navigate through folders and open terminal and then type this command "npm run dev" or, "nodemon app.js".
-Or, If you are just a user then, this app is deployed on Heroku.
-You can visit this app by clicking <a href="https://mighty-sands-43324.herokuapp.com" target="_blank">Here!</a>